 Again, MANY thanks to all the centers and study groups who have been reciting the Diamond Cutter sutra at Rinpoche’s request for Ecie Hursthouse.
-You can let Ecie know about your recitations by leaving a message for Ecie.
-And for updates about Ecie’s condition, check out her husband’s blog.
+For updates about Ecie’s condition, check out her husband’s blog.

 In February, the Bay Area FPMT centers hosted 20 monks and nuns attending the International Mahayana Institute (IMI) Organizational Planning Retreat.
 Representatives from the FPMT monastic communities and regions of the world were invited to participate in a four-day conference organized by Ven.
 Losang Monlam, director of IMI.

 Khensur Rinpoche Jampa Tegchok who is teaching at Land of Medicine Buddha, met with the delegates to offer some advice, “You all have some experience, there

 are a lot of elders here.
 You know what is necessary.
 I am happy to see many elders.
 You are the ones we gave the transmission [to] after we have arrived from Tibet.
 We need to see the benefit of having communities, established Sangha.
 You see the value of that.”

 The conference drew on the experience and skills of the delegates to creatively assess and strategize how IMI could best serve its community of monks and nuns.
 A report presenting the collective work of the group will be prepared and shared with the larger IMI and FPMT community.